-Bonus tip: If you have the Chrome plugin it also works with Google Mail to flag any errors in your emails as well.
+Bonus tip: If you have the Chrome plugin, it also works with Google Mail to flag errors in your emails, too.

-If you want to go beyond Grammarly and have your work harshly judged by AI technology, which is going to tell you what reading level your content is at and when sentences are unclear or need to be rewritten, consider pasting in your content into the free Hemingway tool (which has a web and desktop version).
-After a quick scan, the tool will flag errors and sentences that need to be rewritten.
+If you want to go beyond Grammarly and have your work harshly judged by AI technology, consider using the free Hemingway tool (which has a web and desktop version).
+The tool tells you what reading level your content is and when sentences are unclear or need to be rewritten.

-Its results and recommendations may be surprising (and should be considered at your own discretion), but if you’re not a strong writer or someone else on another team that isn’t a strong writer (like a salesperson or member of the executive team), it’s a great tool that explains why things should be written differently so the writer can continue to improve.
+Its recommendations may be surprising (and should be considered at your own discretion), but if you’re not a strong writer or someone else on another team that isn’t a strong writer (like a salesperson or member of the executive team), it’s a great tool that explains it suggestions so that writers can improve.

-There’s a saying that’s posted on one of the walls at Facebook headquarters: “Done is better than perfect.”
-In our terms specifically, content created is usually better than not creating content all, as long as there are thought and strategy behind it.
+There’s a saying posted on one of the walls at Facebook headquarters: “Done is better than perfect.”
+In B2B content creation, that means posting content is better than not posting content at all, as long as there’s strategy behind it.

-In this instance, if you find yourself procrastinating or struggling to get content written, try using a Pomodoro Timer to set aside dedicated time to create your content.
-With the Pomodoro method, you get 25 minutes of dedicated work time, then a 5 minute break.
-This is one cycle.
-On average, most people only need four to eight cycles a day to complete the majority of their deep work.
+If you find yourself procrastinating or struggling to get content written, try using a Pomodoro Timer to set aside dedicated time to write.
+With the Pomodoro method, you spend 25 minutes in dedicated work time, then take a 5-minute break.
+This is one cycle, and most people only need four to eight cycles a day to complete the majority of their deep work.

 Free B2B Content Design Tools

-Well-written, useful content sometimes isn’t enough to garner interests and conversions from users.
-To keep user attention, consider adding some additional media content to your written blog posts and articles to visually mix it up.
-Providing different graphics and media for consumption is also a great way to appeal to different types of learners.
+Well-written, useful content sometimes isn’t enough to generate conversions from users.
+Adding additional media content to your written blog posts and articles is the best way to grab attention and keep users on-page.
+Leveraging different graphics and media is also a great way to appeal to different types of learners.

-This is an easy-to-use Tool that lets you create amazing infographics and other visuals without much design experience.
-You can use their free formats to create infographics on almost any topic.
-While some features are locked with the free version, there’s still a lot of great features that make this to a worth checking out.
+This easy-to-use tool makes it easy to create amazing infographics and other visuals without design experience.
+Use their free formats to create infographics on almost any topic.
+While some features are locked with the free version, there are still a lot of great features that make this worth checking out.

-If you don’t have a designer on staff or they are busy with other projects, it’s easy for a content writer, assistant, or researcher to create an infographic that summarizes a long piece of content, like a long-form blog post or ebook.
-This is an easy way to distill the main concepts of a piece of content into a visual format so people can read it at a glance.
-This can also help with reading comprehension and retention.
+Suppose you don’t have a designer on staff or they are busy with other projects.
+In that case, it’s easy for a content writer, assistant, or researcher to create an infographic or video that summarizes a long piece of content.
+You can quickly distill the main concepts of a piece of content into a visual format so people can read it at a glance or repurpose your B2B content into multiple pieces.

-This tool is similar to Piktochart, but they have a lot more free graphic design templates to help you create almost any piece of marketing material that you need to create to accompany your content, from block headers to social media images.
+This tool is similar to Piktochart, but they offer a lot more free design templates to create almost any visual content including blog header posts, social media posts, infographics, and worksheets.

-Canva offers a lot of free templates and stock images to use with your graphic, but you can also pay for some elements that are usually one dollar a piece.
-If you don’t want to pay, you can always use the free alternatives or find a different Creative Commons photo that you’re allowed to use from elsewhere (like Pixabay or PhotoPin) and import it into Canva.
+Canva offers tons of free templates and stock images to use with your graphic, but you can also pay for additional elements.
+If you don’t want to pay, you can always use the free alternatives or find a different Creative Commons photo that you’re allowed to use from elsewhere (like Pixabay) and import it into Canva.
 Just make sure you give credit in your content for images when required.

-Once you’re finished streaming, you can save these videos to your profile and embed them in your long-form content.
+Using a tool like Facebook Live is a simple way to leverage the power of video and produce video content users want to interact with.
+Once you’re finished streaming, save these videos to your profile and embed them in your long-form content.
 It’s also possible to download the video to upload them to your YouTube profile or website.

-If you are using live video to accompany long-form content, simply elaborate on the content’s concepts.
-In your video, the content author or an expert on the team can break down main points or share more information about a specific topic.
+To add live video to long-form content, simply elaborate on the content’s core concepts.
+In your video, the content author or an expert on the team can break down the main points or share more information about a specific topic.
 If you have an expert to interview, that could also be a great addition to the written content.

 Free Content Promotion Tools

 In the Content Marketing Institute study, 87 percent reported that they use email campaigns to nurture their audience.
-Mailchimp is an email marketing platform that has a free level.
+Mailchimp is an email marketing platform with a robust free plan.
 Their “forever free” account lets you send up to 12,000 emails per month to up to 2,000 subscribers.
-Once you get over one of those levels, you’ll be asked to upgrade to a paid plan.
-MailChimp is really easy to use and provides several pre-designed email templates to allow you to send newsletters, informational blasts, or new blog alerts to your mailing list.
+The platform is also straightforward to use and provides several pre-designed email templates to send newsletters, informational blasts, or new blog alerts to your mailing list.

-You can ask users to sign up for your mailing list at the end of blog posts, in video descriptions, and other places throughout your website and social media.
-As your list grows, you have a wider audience base for promoting new blog posts, videos, and other content promotions.
+You can ask users to sign up for your mailing list at the end of blog posts, in video descriptions, and in other places on your website and social media.
+As your list grows, you’ll have a wider audience to promote new blog posts, videos, and other content promotions.

-If your site runs on WordPress (which is also free), you can install the free version of the Sumo plugin, which has a variety of promotional features like email subscriber popups, social share buttons, and other elements that can help you drive more clicks and email conversions across your website.
+If your site runs on WordPress (which is also free), install the free version of the Sumo plugin, which has a variety of promotional features like email subscriber popups, social share buttons, and other tools to drive clicks and email conversions across your site.

-This is a great way to slowly grow your email list, which should be a priority.
-Email marketing continues to be a valuable way to market content.
-CampaignMonitor reports that you’re six times more likely to get a click through an email than in a tweet and email subscribers are three times more likely to share your content than visitors from other sources.
+This tool will help you grow your email list, which should be a priority.
+Email marketing continues to be a valuable way to promote content.
+CampaignMonitor reports that you’re six times more likely to get a click-through an email than in a tweet, and email subscribers are three times more likely to share your content than visitors from other sources.

-Finally, if you want to make it easy for employees, colleagues, and website users to share your content consider using Click to Tweet.
-Prewrite a tweet for someone and then send them the created Click to Tweet URL.
-Once they click on it, a new window will pop up on Twitter with the pre-written tweet filled in the compose field.
+If you want to make it easy for employees, colleagues, and website users to share your content consider using Click to Tweet.
+Prewrite a tweet then embed the created Click to Tweet URL in your content.
+Once they click on it, a new window will pop up on Twitter with the pre-written tweet filled in.
+All they have to do is click!

 - Email signatures

-- Internal slack channels or other through employee communication
+- Internal slack channels or other employee communication

 - Within the article to promote sharing by readers